collectiveaccess/ProvidenceDocs/_source/usermanual/manage.rst

 Be sure to check the “account is activated?” checkbox.
 You may temporarily disable a login by unchecking this box at any time.

 The “Roles” and “Groups” select boxes list available roles and groups for the user.
 Each login should have one or more role assignments, such as “cataloguer” or “researcher.”
-The privileges these roles confer are defined in the Roles configuration available to administrators at Manage > Access Control > Roles.
+The privileges these roles confer are defined in the Roles configuration available to administrators at *Manage > Access Control > Roles*.

 Groups allow you to confer predefined combinations of roles to users, as well as bundle users together for the purpose of sharing forms, sets, and displays.
 A login does not necessarily have to be associated with a group, but if you wish to convey a predefined bundle of roles or share information within a specific project team, for example, you will want to define that group, add roles and populate it with users.
-System-wide groups may be managed by administrators at Manage > Access Control > Groups.
-Groups created by users for their own project may be managed at Manage > My Project Teams.
+System-wide groups may be managed by administrators at *Manage > Access Control > Groups*.
+Groups created by users for their own project may be managed at *Manage > My Project Teams*.
 User-created groups may not confer roles; their members retain only privileges given to them by administrators.
 User Groups
 To create user groups appearing on the “User Logins” page, navigate to “User Groups” using the left-hand side navigation.
 A screen will be displayed with existing user groups, which may be edited.
 To create new groups, use the “New group” button.